Keshvadi/linux/Basic Commands/file_manipulation.md

     cat < input.txt # Provides 'cat' command with 'input.txt' content as input
   ```

 **Note:** In this example, the `<` symbol for input redirection can be omitted.
-However, it becomes crucial in redirecting files within bash scripting (which you'll explore in the future).
+However, it becomes crucial in redirecting files within bash scripting (which you'll explore in the next session).
 Here's an example that you might not be able to execute now, but it's worth trying later when you learn bash scripting:

 ```bash
   while read line; do